New Zealand vs England Dream11 Team Prediction And Tips

 On Wednesday, the Kiwis confirmed their place in the World Cup final for the second edition in a row after their new ball bowlers – Matt Henry and Trent Boult tore through the Indian top order to set up an 18-run win.
 While England sealed a resounding eight-wicket victory over Australia in the second semifinal to secure their place in the summit clash on July 14.
 Courtesy this win, the hosts booked a spot in the WC final for the first time since 1992.

-TOSS – The toss between New Zealand and England will take place at 2.30 PM!
+TOSS – The toss between ENG and NZ will take place at 2.30 PM!

 Time: 3.00 PM IST